Asmi8/multi-agent-orchestration/README.md

 5. More reliable reasoning (because each agent focuses on one thing)

 This is exactly how modern agentic AI frameworks work (like AutoGPT, CrewAI, LangGraph, etc.).
 This project is a simple, modular **multi‑agent system** built using **Python** and **Streamlit**.
-It demonstrates how multiple specialized agents can collaborate to process a user query step‑by‑step — similar to modern agentic AI workflows.
+It demonstrates how multiple specialized agents can collaborate to process a user query step‑by‑step, similar to modern agentic AI workflows.

 The goal is to understand **agent orchestration**, **task routing**, **knowledge retrieval**, and **context passing** between agents.